jawor96/Warsztaty_Tekton/Lab1/README.md

           maxUnavailable: 25%
     ```

-3. Let's review this resource:
+3. Przejdźmy teraz do przeglądu tego zasobu (resource):

     - Every resource in Openshift has a group, version, and kind.
 For the `Deployment` resource:
         - The group is `apps`